-Celebrating our Sesquicentennial will be a testament to the tenacity of the spirit of seven black citizens who established the Howard School on November 29, 1867 for the purpose of educating black children.
+Celebrating our Sesquicentennial will be a testament to the tenacity of the spirit of seven black citizens and the black community of Fayetteville who established and supported the Howard School on November 29, 1867 for educating black children.

 They would indeed be proud today of the diverse student body and world class accomplishments made by FSU in various fields from teacher education to cyber-security.
 We will commemorate this transformative experience by proudly "Celebrating 150 Years of Excellence in Preparing Educators, Leaders, and Engaged Citizens " during the 2017-2018 academic year.

 In 1865, a "sophisticated" education agenda was already underway in Fayetteville's black community.
 Blacks citizens in Fayetteville were zealots for education and tried to have a school at Evans Chapel prior to 1865 but had problems with financial stability and space.
 After a request was made by John Sinclair Leary to the American Missionary Association (AMA) for a teacher, they sent Reverend Dickson whose tenure was cut short by illness.

 Robert Harris was named the Superintendent of the AMA school in 1866 and appointed his brother Cicero Harris as his assistant.
 Robert taught the intermediate level, which he called the Sumner School and assigned Cicero the primary grades, which he called the Phillips School.
 The curriculum at the schools emphasized fundamentals in reading, writing, practical math, and moral development.
 However financial stability and space were continuing problems due to the large number of schools the AMA was trying to support as well as the number of children and adults who wanted to be educated in Fayetteville.